ilal4791/introduction-to-github-eficode/README.md

    <img alt="screenshot showing both branch selections" src="/images/pull-request-branches.png" />

 5. Click **Create pull request**.
 6. Enter a title for your pull request.
-By default, the title will automatically be the name of your branch.
-For this exercise, let's edit the field to say `Add my first file`.
+By default, the title will automatically the name of your commit.
 7. The next field helps you provide a description of the changes you made.
 Here, you can add a description of what you’ve accomplished so far.
 As a reminder, you have: created a new branch, created a file, and made a commit.

    <img alt="screenshot showing pull request" src="/images/Pull-request-description.png" />